alainrk/pago/README.md

   - Interactive charts for category breakdowns and monthly trends.
   - Transaction counts and summaries.
 - **Budget Management**:
-  - Configure monthly budgets per category from the dashboard.
+  - Set or remove the monthly spending limit from the settings page.
-  - Track usage in real time with progress indicators.
 - **Security Features**:
   - Rate-limited authentication endpoints.
   - Secure session management with configurable duration.